-If after 20 minutes of the same knob position setting the LED has not turned green, the ambient temperature may be too hot or too cold to regulate the temperature.
+If after 20 minutes of the same knob position setting the LED has not turned green, the ambient temperature may be too hot or too cold for the Quark to regulate the temperature.
 However, the filter may still be usable while slightly mistuned and performance may not be affected.